noelloxton/EEE4022S-VSRoboArm/readme.txt

         "cd src"
         5. clone this github source code
         "github clone git@github.com:noelloxton/EEE4022S-VSRoboArm.git"

+        6. Go up a level to the main workspace directory once cloning is complete "cd .."

-        6. To include depdencies:
+        7. To include depdencies:
         "rosdep install --from-paths src --ignore-src -r -y"

-        6.a.
+        7.a.
 You may want to run just to be sure:
         "sudo apt-get install ros-melodic-ros-control ros-melodic-ros-controllers"

-        7. Build the catkin workspace and source the setup file (NOTE: You can add the source command to automatically run on the startup of your bash terminal otherwise make sure to always run this command on a new terminal) "catkin_make && source devel/setup.bash"
+        8. Build the catkin workspace and source the setup file (NOTE: You can add the source command to automatically run on the startup of your bash terminal otherwise make sure to always run this command on a new terminal) "catkin_make && source devel/setup.bash"